Skparab1/pong/README.md

 # Pong
-Replicating the video game pong in Python, except with a one-control interface, like flappy bird. the user's paddle will automatically move down, and the user can press control+c to move it up
+Replicating the video game pong in Python, except with a one-control interface, like flappy bird. the user's paddle will automatically move down, and the user can press control+c to move it up.
+Works very well, inculding automated computer paddle moving.
 # Pong demo
 ![](pong_demo.gif)
 # What works so far